telerik/ajax-docs/controls/editor/managing-content/editable-and-non-editable-areas.md

 # Editable and Non-Editable Areas

+In this article you can see how you can add non-editable elements in the editable area of **RadEditor**.
+To better understand how editable areas oprate in HTML you can refer to this MDN article—[Content Editable](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_Editable).

-To Define editable and non-editable regions in RadEditor, you should place several DIV or SPAN element containers in the editor content area.
+To Define editable and non-editable regions in **RadEditor**, you should place several DIV or SPAN element containers in the editor content area.
 After that, set the **unselectable="on"** attribute to their tags in order to prohibit selection of these elements.
 You should also set the **contentEditable** attribute to "**false**" to put these elements in non-editable mode.

 Here is an example: